leucos/leucos.github.io/_posts/articles/2015-07-02-ansible-layout.md

 and installation matters, and add another specific tag for each of them:

 {% highlight yaml %}

-- include: foobar-install.yml tags=foobar,foobar:install
+- include: foobar-install.yml
+  tags
+    - foobar
+    - foobar:install

-- include: foobar-config.yml tags=foobar,foobar:config
+- include: foobar-config.yml
+  tags:
+    - foobar
+    - foobar:config

 {% endhighlight %}

 Here I added two tags to the installation part (`foobar` and `foobar:install`), and two for the configuration part (`foobar` and `foobar:config`).

 Note that the `:` between, for instance, `foobar` and `config` has no meaning.
 Ansible treats tags as dumb strings.
 It is just a personnal